BridgetLandia/landlord_dashboard/README.md

 I used base Tailwind styles, some components could have been extracted stylewise more.

 🪄 Used the Fetch API instead of axios library because I didn't need interceptors or other functionality.

-DAWA API - autocomplete
-In production I would have choosen a different UI library or build a complex combobox/autocomplete component and grab the whole Object from the DAWA API instead of just the address value.
-Because of this the Form validation is a bit simple.
-I compare the user input with the first hit in the autocomplete list.
-And you need to actaully type the address for the autocomplete to appear.

 I didn't use Redux or any state library as React hooks were enough for this usecase.